 - (d) The proposal evaluation committee shall review, score and rank all responsive proposals according to the evaluation criteria in the RFP, which may include, but are not limited to, the following: - (i) Availability and capability to perform the work; - (ii) Experience of key staff on comparable projects, or in performing comparable services; - (iii) Demonstrated ability to successfully complete similar projects or perform similar services on time and within budget; - (iv) References from past clients, public and private; - (v) Performance history in meeting deadlines, submitting accurate estimates, producing quality work, and meeting financial obligations; - (vi) Status and quality of any required licensing or certification; - (vii) Knowledge and understanding of the required services as shown through the proposed approach to staffing and scheduling needs; - (viii) Fees or costs; - (ix) Results from oral interviews, if conducted; - (x) Availability of any specific required resources or equipment; - (xi) Geographic proximity to the project or the area where the services will be performed; - (xii) Identity of proposed subcontractors and their qualifications; and - (xiii) Any other criteria deemed relevant to the provision of services. - (e) Final ranking will be based on the evaluation criteria consistent with the process described in the RFP.
-Price will be considered, but will not necessarily govern selection of the Contractor(s). - (f) Contracts entered into under the formal selection procedure may be amended, provided the original contract allows for the particular amendment and the services to be provided under the amendment are included within, or directly related to, the scope of the project or the scope of the services described in the solicitation document.

-C. Informal Selection Procedures
+Price will be considered, but will not necessarily govern selection of the Contractor(s). - (f) Contracts entered into under the formal selection procedure may be amended, provided the original contract allows for the particular amendment and the services to be provided under the amendment are included within, or directly related to, the scope of the project or the scope of the services described in the solicitation document. - C. Informal Selection Procedures

-The College may use an informal selection process to obtain services if the estimated fee or contract price is less than the Minimum Threshold for Personal Services Contracts as this threshold is defined in Section 300-Supplementary Provisions.
+The College may use an informal selection process to obtain services if the estimated fee or Contract Price is less than the Minimum Threshold for Personal Services Contracts, and the College shall use an informal selection process to obtain services if the estimated fee or Contract Price is more than the Minimum Threshold but less than the Intermediate Threshold for Personal Services Contracts as this threshold is defined in Section 300-Supplementary Provision, unless otherwise exempted.